-The PGY-5 fellow inpatient consultant will not only be expected to complete all the responsibilities of the PGY-4 fellow inpatient consultant (listed above) but will also be expected to conduct a more comprehensive assessment of all consults, commensurate with the abilities of an advancing and more experienced fellow.
+The PGY-5 (2nd year of fellowship) fellow inpatient consultant will not only be expected to complete all the responsibilities of the PGY-4 fellow inpatient consultant (listed above) but will also be expected to conduct a more comprehensive assessment of all consults, commensurate with the abilities of an advancing and more experienced fellow.
 The PGY-5 fellow inpatient consultant can conduct all assessments under indirect supervision with direct supervision immediately available.
-When, in accordance with the promotion policy, the PGY-5 fellow has demonstrated sufficient proficiency in conducting consultations such that increased authority, responsibility and independence should be afforded to the fellow, all supervising staff faculty will discuss the clinical progression of the fellow and notify the Program Director of such.
-During consults, the PGY-5 fellow must still discuss all recommendations with the staff attending before the consulting physician is spoken with and an attending note must be included on the patient chart within 24 hours of the request.
+When, in accordance with the promotion policy, the PGY-5 fellow has demonstrated sufficient proficiency in conducting consultations such that increased authority, responsibility and independence should be afforded to the fellow, all supervising faculty will discuss the clinical progression of the fellow and notify the Program Director of such.
+During consults, the PGY-5 fellow must still discuss all recommendations with the supervising faculty before the consulting physician is spoken with and documentation by supervising faculty must be included on the patient chart within 24 hours of the request.

-The PGY-6 fellow inpatient consultant is expected to achieve the proficiency of an independent practitioner.
-Thus, the PGY-6 fellow inpatient consultant will not only be expected to complete all the responsibilities of the PGY-4 & 5 fellow inpatient consultants (listed above) but will also be expected to eventually function as a staff attending.
+The PGY-6 (3rd year of fellowship) fellow inpatient consultant is expected to achieve the proficiency of an independent practitioner.
+Thus, the PGY-6 fellow inpatient consultant will not only be expected to complete all the responsibilities of the PGY-4 & 5 fellow inpatient consultants (listed above) but will also be expected to eventually function as faculty.
 The PGY-6 fellow inpatient consultant can conduct all assessments under indirect supervision with direct supervision available.
-When, in accordance with the promotion policy, the PGY-6 fellow has demonstrated proficiency in conducting consultations such that increased authority, responsibility and independence should be afforded to the fellow, all supervising staff faculty will discuss the clinical progression of the fellow and notify the Program Director of such.
-Since a supervising attending is ultimately still responsible for the patient, the PGY-6 independent fellow must discuss the patient with a staff attending within 24 hours of the patient consultation so that the staff attending may countersign the PGY-6 fellow's note (oversight supervision).
-As a function of assuming the duties of an independent practitioner/staff attending, the PGY-6 independent fellow will be expected to supervise the activities of a junior PGY-4 fellow consultant.
-Consequently, the PGY-6 independent fellow will be expected to provide the junior PGY-4 fellow with appropriate knowledge, guide critical thinking and decision making, assure that junior fellow is accomplishing his/her tasks appropriately and in a timely manner, and review all orders and chart entries of the PGY-4 fellow for completeness and accuracy.
+When, in accordance with the promotion policy, the PGY-6 fellow has demonstrated proficiency in conducting consultations such that increased authority, responsibility and independence should be afforded to the fellow, all supervising faculty will discuss the clinical progression of the fellow and notify the Program Director of such.
+Since a supervising faculty is ultimately responsible for the patient, the PGY-6 independent fellow must discuss the patient with a supervising faculty within 24 hours of the patient consultation so that the supervising faculty may examine the patient and countersign the PGY-6 fellow's note (oversight supervision).
+As a function of assuming the duties of an independent practitioner/faculty, the PGY-6 independent fellow will be expected to supervise the activities of junior PGY-4 fellow inpatient consultant.
+Consequently, the PGY-6 independent fellow will be expected to provide junior PGY-4 fellows with appropriate knowledge, guide critical thinking and decision making, assure that junior fellow is accomplishing his/her tasks appropriately and in a timely manner, and may review all orders and chart entries of the PGY-4 fellow for completeness and accuracy.

-Attending Physicians - Inpatient Services
+Supervising Faculty- Inpatient Services